Prinzhorn/skrollr/README.md

 * Skrollr keyframes can either be [absolute](#absolute-mode-or-document-mode) or [relative](#relative-mode-or-viewport-mode).

 That's the end of this short intro.
 The following sections will explain some more things in detail.

+If you're not a fan of `data-attributes` or if you're planning a big website where you want a better and more flexible structure, take a look at [skrollr-stylesheets](https://github.com/Prinzhorn/skrollr-stylesheets).

 Mobile support
 -----